Causal Effect Estimation under Networked Interference without Networked Unconfoundedness Assumption: Notations, Assumptions, Estimands

+These assumptions are standard in networked causal inference literature (see, e.g., \cite{forastiere2021identification, cai2023generalization, ma2022learning}).
+Specifically, Assumption \ref{asmp: consistency} rules out the possibility of multiple versions of treatment, ensuring that the potential outcomes of an individual are consistent across every identical treatment–exposure pair, making causal effects well-defined.
+Assumption \ref{asmp: Overlap} requires that, within the network, each unit has a nonzero probability of every treatment–exposure pair, allowing for valid causal comparisons.
+Assumption \ref{asmp: Neighborhood interference} essentially allows the existence of networked interference, where this interference is typically localized—operating through direct or first-order neighbors and can be summarized by a network exposure function $g$ that captures how neighboring treatments influence the focal unit’s outcome.

+Additionally, existing methods typically rely on the following key assumption to ensure causal effect identification:

-Existing methods additionally assume the following assumption: \begin{assumption}[Networked Unconfoundedness] The individual treatment and neighborhood exposure are independent of the potential outcome given the individual and neighbors' features, i.e., $\forall t,z, \quad y_i(t,z) \Vbar t_i,z_i|x_i, x_{\mathcal N _i}$. \end{assumption}
+\begin{assumption}[Networked Unconfoundedness] The individual treatment and neighborhood exposure are conditionally independent of the potential outcome given the covariates of the unit and its neighbors.
+Formally, $\forall t,z$, we have $y_i(t,z) \Vbar t_i,z_i|x_i, x_{\mathcal N _i}$. \end{assumption}

-Assumption \ref{asmp: Network unconfounderness} is an extension of the traditional unconfoundedness assumption and indicates that there is no unmeasured confounder which is the common cause of $y_i$ and $t_i, z_i$.
+Assumption \ref{asmp: Network unconfounderness} generalizes the classical unconfoundedness assumption to networked settings and implies that no latent confounders simultaneously influence both the potential outcome $y_i$ and the treatments $(t_i, z_i)$.
+Under the assumptions above, the networked effects can be identified \cite{forastiere2021identification}.
+However, in real-world scenarios, it is often unrealistic to assume that all confounders are observed, making Assumption \ref{asmp: Network unconfounderness} potentially too strong.

-Under the assumptions above, the networked effects can be identified \cite{forastiere2021identification, cai2023generalization}.
-However, Assumption \ref{asmp: Network unconfounderness} might be too strong to hold, since we can not promise that all confounders are observed in real-world scenarios.
-Instead, we assume a much weaker assumption by incorporating the latent variables as follows: \begin{assumption}[Latent Networked Unconfoundedness] The individual treatment and neighborhood exposure are independent of the potential outcome given the latent individual and neighbors' confounders, i.e., $\forall t,z, \quad y_i(t,z) \Vbar t_i,z_i|u^i_i, u^c_i, u^c_{\mathcal N _i}, u^n_{\mathcal N _i}$. \end{assumption}
+To address this limitation, we adopt a weaker assumption that incorporates latent confounders: \begin{assumption}[Latent Networked Unconfoundedness] The individual treatment and neighborhood exposure are conditionally independent of the potential outcome given the latent unit's and neighbors' confounders, i.e., $\forall t,z$, we have $y_i(t,z) \Vbar t_i,z_i|u^i_i, u^c_i, u^c_{\mathcal N _i}, u^n_{\mathcal N _i}$. \end{assumption}